Safari Rally: East African Safari Rally (classic)

-The East African Safari Rally is a Classic rally event first held in 2003 to coincide with the 50th anniversary of the first running of the event.
+The East African Safari Rally officially known as East African Safari classic Rally is a Classic rally event first held in 2003 to coincide with the 50th anniversary of the first running of the event.
 The event has since been held biennially.
 The nine day event takes place over 5000 km, and is open to vehicles built before 1985.
 The 2017 edition of the rally had joint winners, as both Richard Jackson and Carl Tundo had the same time.